HL7/CDA-ccda/input/pagecontent/screeningandassessments.md

 #### Other SDOH Value Sets Available for Use

-The following value sets are stewarded by the HL7 Patient Care Work Group and were built for the [Multiple Chronic Care Implementation Guide](https://build.fhir.org/ig/HL7/fhir-us-mcc/) for use in the Care Planning process, but they ould be used with [Assessment Scale observations](StructureDefinition-AssessmentScaleObservation.html) without contained Assessment Scale Supporting Observations or [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) at Observation.code.
+The following value sets are stewarded by the HL7 Patient Care Work Group and were built for the [Multiple Chronic Care Implementation Guide](https://build.fhir.org/ig/HL7/fhir-us-mcc/) for use in the Care Planning process, but they could be used with [Assessment Scale observations](StructureDefinition-AssessmentScaleObservation.html) without contained Assessment Scale Supporting Observations or [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) at Observation.code.

 <table border="1" cellspacing="0" style="width:100.0%">